-Mid to Lower Elevations: Thursday - Loose releases are possible on slopes of 35 degrees and steeper.
-Friday – as temperatures begin to warm under the intense spring sun, any new snow may easily slough off the underlying snow if disturbed.
-Natural releases are possible, human triggered Loose Wet avalanches are probable on solar aspects on terrain ~35 degrees and steeper.
-These may not be large enough for burial but they could entrain a rider and carry them into hazardous terrain with potentially high consequences.
-Plan your travels to avoid slopes before the snow heats-up excessively.
-Punchy, manky snow past boot-top, and significant recent rollerball activity are indicators the threat of wet loose releases is increasing.
+Mid to Lower Elevations: Loose Wet releases are possible on slopes of 35 degrees and steeper as skies clear and temperatures begin to rise under the intense spring sun.
+Any new snow will likely easily slough off the underlying snow if disturbed.
+Natural Loose Wet releases are possible, human triggered Loose Wet avalanches are probable on solar aspects on terrain ~35 degrees and steeper.
+Though these avalanches may not be large enough for burial, they could entrain a rider and carry them into hazardous terrain with potentially high consequences.
+Plan your travels to avoid slopes before the snow heats-up excessively and be willing to adjust your travel plan as conditions change.
+Indicators the threat of Loose Wet releases is increasing: observed slides, punchy or manky snow past boot-top, and significant recent rollerball activity.

 This snowpack summary applies only to backcountry areas outside established ski area boundaries.
 This snowpack summary only describes general avalanche conditions and local variations always occur.
 This snowpack summary expires 24 hours after the posted time unless otherwise noted.
 The information in this snowpack summary is provided by the Eastern Sierra Avalanche Center who is solely responsible for its content.